Frederick, MD, Business Law Attorneys

-Maryland small business lawyer Rebekah Lusk understands the intricacies of animal law well — not just as an attorney, but as the proprietor of an animal business herself: a horse farma and boarding facility she runs with her husband.
+Maryland business lawyer Rebekah Lusk understands the intricacies of animal law well — not just as an attorney, but as the proprietor of an animal business herself: a horse farm and boarding facility.
 She will help you understand what is required of you and provide sound counsel in case a dispute does arise.

 Attorneys for Landlords

 Whether you are an experienced landlord or are just starting out, contact Rebekah Lusk and her associates.
-You may reach us online or call (443) 535-9715.
+Call us today at (443) 535-9715.

 This is an exciting time for any business.
 It means that the little company that you’ve nurtured and managed yourself is thriving and growing.
 But it also means that you are subject to a whole new set of laws, regulations, and responsibilities.
 At Lusk Law, LLC, we will take you through everything you need to know about bringing on employees while remaining on solid footing legally.
 This includes: